psanse/BitGraph/src/bitscan/README.md

 BITSCAN  - DOCUMENTATION UNDER DEVELOPMENT
 ===================
-BITSCAN is a C++ library designed to efficiently manipulate bit arrays—also called bit strings or bit sets—with a particular emphasis on high-performance bitscanning operations.
+BITSCAN is a C++ library designed to efficiently manipulate bit arrays—also called bitstrings or bitsets—with a particular emphasis on high-performance bitscanning operations.
 The library is the outcome of over **two decades of research in combinatorial optimization** and is very efficient when working with sets.
-In this context, a bitset encodes a set of elements, where each element is represented by a single bit set to 1.
+In this context, a bitset encodes a set of elements, and each element is represented by a single bit set to 1.

 Main Features
 -------------------------------
-BITSCAN features several low-level optimizations for bitscanning—the enumeration of set bits—that have proven effective in the implementation of high-performance combinatorial optimization algorithms.
-Among other features, it supports both destructive and non-destructive scans, forward and reverse scans, random starting points and caching of the last scanned bit.
-It also includes many operations for single 64-bit numbers.
+BITSCAN features several low-level optimizations for bitscanning—the enumeration of set bits—that have proven effective in implementing high-performance combinatorial optimization algorithms.
+Among other features, it supports destructive and non-destructive scans, forward and reverse scans, random starting points and caching of the last scanned bit.
+It also includes many useful operations for 64-element bitsets (encoded by a single number).

 Getting started
 -------------------------------